mooman219/fontdue/README.md

 [Live demo](https://mooman219.github.io/fontdue/)

 ### Rasterization
-The rasterization API is done for **milestone 1** and should not see major changes.
+The rasterization API should not see major changes in the near future.
 ```rust
 // Read the font data.
 let font = include_bytes!("../resources/Roboto-Regular.ttf") as &[u8];